panva/jose/docs/key/generate_secret/functions/generateSecret.md

 Note: The secret key is generated with `extractable` set to `false` by default.

+Note: Because A128CBC-HS256, A192CBC-HS384, and A256CBC-HS512 secrets cannot be represented as [CryptoKey](https://developer.mozilla.org/docs/Web/API/CryptoKey) this method yields a [Uint8Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) for them instead.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/generate/secret'`.